GoogleCloudPlatform/cloud-foundation-fabric/modules/net-vpc/README.md

 # tftest modules=1 resources=7 inventory=psa-prefix.yaml e2e
 ```

-The module is able to have a mix of PSA service with a prefix and without.
-It will allocate the ranges to the default or specified service producer, see the following example:
+Each PSA service can set a different prefix.
+Ranges will be allocated to the service they are defined in, as in the following example:

 ```hcl
 module "vpc" {